Pullusb/storytools/README.md

 ### Drawing Objects Stack

-Keep same mode accross object when selecting in this stack
+Keep same mode across object when selecting in this stack

 ### Special Behavior